Sology/maily_herald/README.md

 ## Requirements

-Both Ruby on Rails 3.2 and 4 are supported.
+Ruby on Rails 4.2 and 5.1 are supported.

 ## Installation